ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2023TrustFundAnnualReports.md

 Funding Source: m Funded by Development Partner m FIFs

 **Image Description:**
-The image is a horizontal bar chart illustrating funding sources as part of an annual development report.
+The image is a horizontal bar chart segment from an annual development report.
+It illustrates the breakdown of a funding source totaling 31.5 billion (B), divided between two categories:

-Layout and Key Elements:
-- The chart is divided into two segments represented by colors:
-   1. A smaller blue segment labeled "FIFs."
-   2. A much larger purple segment labeled "Development Partner."
-- To the left of the bar, the blue segment is marked with "3.2B/10%" in blue text above "FIFs" in black text.
-- Just below this, near the purple segment, it states "28.3B/90%" in purple text above "Development Partner" in black text.
-- At the far right end of the combined bar, there is a bold "31.5B" in dark blue text, indicating the total amount.
-- Below the bar, a legend explains the colors:
-  - Purple represents "Funded by Development Partner."
-  - Blue represents "FIFs."
-- The text "Funding Source:" is in bold black text before the legend.
+- FIFs (represented in blue) amounting to 3.2B, which is 10% of the total funding.
+- Development Partner (represented in purple) amounting to 28.3B, which is 90% of the total funding.

-Overall, the bar chart visually shows that 90% of the total funding (31.5B) comes from the Development Partner and 10% from FIFs.
+The bar chart visually emphasizes that most of the funding (90%) comes from Development Partners, with only 10% coming from FIFs.
+The exact values and percentages are indicated in bold text near each segment, using blue text for FIFs and purple text for Development Partners.

+Below the bar chart, there is a legend labeled "Funding Source:" showing the color coding:
+- A purple square for "Funded by Development Partner"
+- A blue square for "FIFs."

+The layout is clean and straightforward, designed to clearly convey the proportional funding breakdown between these two sources.
 ```
 ![Image 2](images/2023TrustFundAnnualReports_p66_img2.png)